 - Spoon into a bowl and mix in the coriander.

 I won this book as part of a competition prize.
 There was no requirement to write a positive review and as always all opinions are my own.
 The post contains affiliate links.
-Buying through a link to the Optimum Thermocook will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+Buying through a link to a power blender will not cost you any more, but I will get a small commission.
+This helps to keep Tin and Thyme blithe and blogging.